3000.

 you’re the wetback

-coming across the Atlantic21
+coming across the Atlantic

 Spoken language within border culture is as interwoven as rio meanderings.
 Predominately Spanish, yet not singular, switching freely as necessary.
 Responding to frictions and alliances.
 Behind each Spanish or English name lies indigenous understandings for places, features and forces that have been overtaken, displaced, or unseen.22 Given the poly-lingual nature of the subject and the group of researchers the emerging language of the map is voiced in a similarly fused amalgam.